amadeus/IL2-Mission-Planner/README.md

 Interested in contributing to this tool?
 Feel free to fork the project and open a PR when you're ready to contribute back.
 The code is under the MIT license, so you can basically do whatever you like with it.

-## Development Setup

-Clone the repository.
-In the repository directory, run `npm ci` followed by `bower install` to fetch dependencies.
-Then run `npm run develop` and navigate to the dist index file in a web browser (e.g. `file:///path/to/dist/index.html`) to access the site.

 ## Setting up

 Clone the repository.
-In the repository directory, run `npm ci` followed by `bower install` to fetch dependencies.
+In the repository directory, run `git submodule init` followed by `git submodule update -r`.
+Then run `npm ci` followed by `bower install` to fetch dependencies.
 Edit conf/conf.json to match your desired setup.
 I recommend starting with the defaults (streaming false and api set to none) and just substituting in your domain name.
 Run `npm run dist` to generate the files to push to your web server and optionally run `npm run tiles` to fetch the tiles from the 'dist' folder of [the tiles repo](https://github.com/ServError/tiles.il2missionplanner.com) and drop them into the tiles subdirectory of the output.
 Tiles only need to be fetched once.

+## Live Development

+Run `npm run develop` and navigate to the dist index file in a web browser (e.g. `file:///path/to/dist/index.html`) to access the site.
+Beware, this action wipes the dist folder.

 ### Updating
 Simply run `npm run dist` again after a `git pull` and merge the updated output files with your webroot.